7 real SMS marketing case studies & best practices [2025]

 Text messages are most effective when they are brief and to the point, typically not exceeding 160 characters.
 This ensures your message is easy to read at a glance and is less likely to be truncated or overlooked by recipients.

-The best time to send marketing texts is during standard business hours when recipients are most likely to see and engage with them.
+The best time to send SMS marketing texts is during standard business hours when recipients are most likely to see and engage with them.
 This timing avoids interrupting off-hours and ensures better visibility and responsiveness.

 Compliance starts with obtaining clear, unambiguous consent from recipients before sending any marketing texts.
 Always provide a straightforward opt-out option in your messages.
 Additionally, make sure you understand and adhere to all relevant legal frameworks and regulations for your audience’s location.